hlefebvr/idol/docs/index.rst

 Getting Started With Idol
 -------------------------

-If you are new to idol, be sure to have a look at our :ref:`tutorials <tutorials_basics>`.
+If you are new to idol, be sure to have a look at our :ref:`tutorials <tutorials>`.
 If you want to get a fast hands-on start, have a look at our :ref:`local installation guideline <installation_local>`.
 It is the easiest installation process one could think of since it automatically downloads the latest version of idol, and installs it locally in a sub-folder.
 It's really a mater of seconds before you can start using idol.